 Find Meaning in Tradition

-We have three main in-class learning goals.
-By the end of lecture today you will:
+By the end of this session, you will: